PeterCamilleri/format_engine/README.md

 * prec - The precision parameter or 0 if not specified.
 * prec_str - The actual precision text or an empty string.
 * parm_str - The actual parameter (width and precision) text or an empty string.

+###Set and Regex Format Specifier Attributes
+* width - Always 0.
+* regex - The internal regex compiled for this specification

 ## Contributing